2020PB/police-brutality/reports/Oregon.md

 ### Officer shoots at protesters without apparent cause | July 30th

-An officer shoots at a crowd of protesters some distance away.
+An officer at 2nd and Salmon shoots at a crowd of protesters some distance away.
 No justification is apparent.
 Protesters stand down the street with shields.
 Some are milling about.
 The filmer alleges the officer was aiming at head height.

 tags: less-lethal, projectile, protester, shoot

 id: or-portland-213

 geolocation:
+45.5159969,-122.6778299
 **Links**

 * https://twitter.com/hungrybowtie/status/1288734291334053888